thomaskejser/modern-cmake/docs/blog.md

 Vendoring allows you to be full control of every package and its binaries.

-However, it comes with a downside: You will get one copy of all the build binaries per repo on your machine.
-This can be a substantial amount of space on you disk.
+However, it comes with a downside: You will get one copy of all the binaries per repository on your machine.
+This can be a substantial amount of space on local disk.

-Consider yourself warned - you might want Martin's solution.
+Consider yourself warned.
+You might want Martin's solution if this concerns you.

 # Structuring your Code